geoff1111/origin/README.md

 ## Worldviews, Science, and Genesis 1-11
 - *Origin* examines Christianity and naturalism not merely as religious or scientific positions, but as competing civilizational worldviews that shape how evidence, causation, origins, and history are interpreted.
 - The book is written from a modern young-earth creationist Christian perspective and explores how differing metaphysical assumptions influence scientific interpretation and broader understandings of reality.
-- This repository contains the review edition EPUB of *Origin*.
+- This repository contains a Release of the **review EPUB edition** intended for discussion, critique, review and intellectual engagement.
+- Thoughtful criticism, corrections, and discussion are welcome via GitHub Discussions.

 ## Central Thesis